Voles/es2015-angular1.4/README.md

-# A minimal Angular 1.4 application using ES2015
+# An Angular 1.4 application using ES2015
 An experiment with ES2015 and Angular 1.4.

 ####Prerequisites